romanszewczyk/G-C_model_FINEMET_core/README.md

 # G-C_model_FINEMET_core
-Gyrator-capacitor model of inductive element with core madeof FINEMET nanocrystalline alloy (in LTSPICE)
+Gyrator-capacitor model of inductive element with core made of FINEMET nanocrystalline alloy (in LTSPICE)

 For the manuscript:
 R. Szewczyk et al.